 Garfield County received funding from the Washington State Conservation Commission to complete a plan to protect and/or restore critical areas within private lands while maintaining the viability of agriculture.
 The Pomeroy Conservation District (CD) was selected to lead this planning process and volunteers contacted Garfield County.
 8 local volunteers worked to develop the Work Plan over 18 months with support from a statewide technical panel and local biologists.
 For more information on Garfield County VSP go to www.garfieldcountyvsp.com

 The Garfield County Work Plan was approved June 20, 2018.
 The Work Plan identified critical areas within Garfield County (wetlands, frequently flooded areas, fish and wildlife habitat, critical aquifer recharge areas and geologically hazardous areas – high water erosion potential) on private lands.
 The Voluntary Stewardship Program (VSP) takes the place of the Growth Management Act in agricultural areas with stewardship strategies for maintaining or improving critical areas.

 We are currently in the Implementation phase of VSP and have identified stewardship strategies that will help protect and/or restore critical areas.
-The Work Group has funding available until June of 2019.
-The stewardship strategies that are identified in the Work Plan and can be completed by June of 2019 are listed below:
+The Work Group has funding available this upcoming spring of 2020 and must be completed by June 30th of 2020.

 Interested landowners need to contact the Pomeroy CD or visit the VSP website to get more information and sign a cost-share application.
 We encourage you to share your sterwardship plan with us which you can do on the home screen of this website or go to